How to prepare an excellent cover letter for consulting

 1. Why is the cover letter so important?

-An effective letter answers three key questions:
+An effective cover letter answers three key questions:

 3. How to structure a very good cover letter?

 3.1.
-Opening paragraph: Why consulting?
+Initial paragraph: Why Consulting?

 3.2.
-Central paragraph: Why this signature?
+Central paragraph: Why this firm?

 3.3.
 Final paragraph: Why you?